23 Best Day Trips From Tulum

-With stunning Mayan ruins, a paradisiac beach and an incredible selection of places to stay for all budget options, Tulum is the perfect place to end your Mexico road trip.
+With stunning Mayan ruins, a paradisiacal beach, and an incredible selection of places to stay for all budget options, Tulum is the perfect place to end your Mexico road trip.

-While you can easily spend some days in Tulum without going much further than your hotel, if you have a few extra days available you should definitely take the opportunity to go on one or more day trips from Tulum.
+If you have a few extra days available, you should definitely take the opportunity to go on one or more day trips from Tulum.

 Ready to find out more?
 Continue reading!

-For more things to do in Tulum, read this post.
-Make sure to also read my complete guide to visiting Tulum ruins here.
+For more inspiration for Tulum, read Best Things to Do in Tulum, Mexico.
+Make sure to also read my complete guide to visiting Tulum ruins.

 Chichen Itza – the most popular day trip from Tulum

-No trip to the Yucatan Peninsula would be complete without a trip to the UNESCO World Heritage Site and World Wonder that is Chichen Itza.
+No trip to the Yucatan Peninsula would be complete without a trip to the UNESCO World Heritage Site and World Wonder, which is Chichen Itza.

 This incredibly well-preserved ancient Mayan city was a major center for Mayan religion and economics, and it’s one of the most popular day trips from Tulum.

-It’s just two hours’ drive from Tulum to reach Chichen Itza.
+It’s just a two-hour drive from Tulum to reach Chichen Itza – so it really is a perfect place for a day trip from Tulum.
 Once you arrive, you’ll be able to spend the day basking in the history and the atmosphere of this magnificent city.

 At its center, the Temple of Kukulcan is the iconic stepped pyramid that many come to see, but there are also some mind-blowing stone carvings tucked away in some of the ruins’ other intricate structures.